Scientific Name

 Description

-Orostachys fimbriata is an eye-catching succulent that forms rosettes of fleshy, green to orange or brownish leaves covered with a haze of glaucous gray.
-The rosettes grow up to 1.6 inches (4 cm) in diameter, slowly producing offsets to make a small clump.
-Leaves are linear with a spiny apex, up to 0.6 inches (1.5 cm) long and 0.15 inches (0.4 cm) wide.
-In late summer, the rosettes produce attractive, up to 6 inches (15 cm) tall spikes of white or pinkish flowers.
+Orostachys fimbriata is an eye-catching succulent that forms rosettes of fleshy, green to orange or brownish leaves, each covered with a glaucous, grayish haze.
+The rosettes can reach a diameter of 1.6 inches (4 cm) and slowly produce offsets, creating a small clump over time.
+The leaves are linear with a spiny apex and fimbriate margins, measuring up to 0.6 inches (1.5 cm) long and 0.15 inches (0.4 cm) wide.

-As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
-This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
+As with most similar genera of the Crassulaceae family, this plant can survive in relatively poor soil so long as it is well-draining.
+This genus is very cold-hardy and can survive temperatures as low as -30°F (-34°C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
-Orostachys actively grow in spring and summer.
+Orostachys actively grows in spring and summer.
 It requires some bright light and does not tolerate high humidity well.

 Learn more at How to Grow and Care for Orostachys.